 Wartime.
 A single woman, pregnant by a married man, leaves home in Ireland.
 She abandons her baby boy in Westminster Cathedral, Central London.

-A priest in a Confessional Box hearing a baby crying, notices the mother, watching from the shadows.
+A priest in a confessional box, hears a baby crying, notices the mother, watching from the shadows.
 He offers to help, takes her details and promises a visit if she can only, for a few more days, care for her son.
 Soon a Charity called The Crusade of Rescue arranges fostering.
 The arrangement breaks down and the boy is placed in a foundling's nursery in Feltham, Middlesex.

 "The past will shape us, but we can choose freedom from the negativity of what happens to us, and foster forgiveness over revenge, hatred and punishment."
 Kara McKenzie.